folio-org/mod-graphql/README.md

 ### `GRAPHQL_OPTIONS`

-A comma-separated list of options, each of which can affect the operation of `mod-graphql` in various ways.
+A comma-separated list of options, each of which can affect the operation of `mod-graphql` in various ways:

-At present, no options are implemented.
-(In the past we used it to control some kinds of logging, but that is now all done using `LOGGING_CATEGORIES`).
-We retain the  options infrastructure for now, because we may find other uses for it down the line.
+* `allowSchemaless` -- when set, endpoints that define no schema are simply ignored, rather than throwing an error.
+This is useful when working with an incompletely specified RAML file, such as one to which the JSON Schemas are being added progressively.

 ### `LOGGING_CATEGORIES`